cohhei/go-to-the-handson/01/README.md

 ### Exercise 1-1

-Create a CLI application which outputs `Hello World!` if no options are specified.
+Create a CLI application which outputs `Hello World!` if no options are specified.
 And if a string option is specified as `-name`, it has to output `Hello [YOUR_NAME]!`

 ```sh
 $ ./hello